benoitryder/simulotter/doc/physics.rst

 Simple object --- :class:`OSimple`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`OSimple` class provide a handy object implementation.
+The :class:`OSimple` class provides a handy object implementation.
 It allows to
 create static and dynamic bodies with basic geometrical shapes.

 .. class:: OSimple([shape, mass=0])